karlloic/mlp-automl/README.md

 To run the application, simply clone the repo and launch `shiny.R`

 # mlp-automl python version
+Rest API that allows users to upload datasets and perform some statistical analyses, plot a pairplot and evaluate (AUC) a machine learning model.

 ## Python version
 For best results use Python 3.x